- Employment & Regulatory Law

-Helen was called to the Bar in 2006 after a successful commercial career which has served her well in employment matters enabling her to cut quickly to the pertinent issues and offer sound, practical advice.
-Her clients have included employees and employers in the private sector, trade unions, local authorities and police forces.
+Helen is a highly experienced barrister specialising in employment and discrimination law.
+Before being called to the Bar in 2006, she enjoyed a successful commercial career which has served her particularly well in employment matters, enabling her to cut quickly to the pertinent issues and offer sound, practical advice.

-She has experience in a wide range of employment law matters including unfair and wrongful dismissal, redundancy, TUPE, contract claims including applications for injunctive relief, discrimination because of sex, race, age, disability, religious belief, pregnancy and maternity, gender reassignment and sexual orientation, harassment, whistleblowing, unlawful deduction from wages and holiday pay claims.
+She has an impressive track record in a wide range of employment law matters including unfair and wrongful dismissal, redundancy, TUPE, contract claims including applications for injunctive relief, discrimination because of sex, race, age, disability, religious belief, pregnancy and maternity, gender reassignment and sexual orientation, harassment, whistleblowing, unlawful deduction from wages and holiday pay claims.

-Helen has appeared at the EAT and the Court of Appeal and has represented clients in several complex and lengthy Tribunal cases.
-She has particular experience in cases involving allegations of discrimination, victimisation and whistleblowing.
-Recent notable cases have included Khan & Others –v- Chief Constable of Cleveland Police where she represented two police officers in their high-profile race claims against Cleveland Police. https://tinyurl.com/y8taexco
+Helen has appeared at the EAT and has represented clients in several complex and lengthy Tribunal cases.
+She has extensive experience in cases involving allegations of discrimination, victimisation and whistleblowing, particularly in the NHS and the Police.
+Notable cases have included:

-She also offers advice and representation to parents, schools and local authorities in cases concerning discrimination in schools, access to SEN provision, admission decisions/appeals and pupil exclusion decisions.
-She receives regular instructions from several local authorities in appeals to the First-Tier Tribunal (Special Educational Needs and Disability) and has experience before local authority Independent Appeal Panels.
-She recently successfully represented two students who were reinstated after they had been subject to an unlawful permanent exclusion from school.
+Helen also has a thriving education law practice.
+She offers advice and representation to parents, schools and local authorities in cases concerning discrimination in schools, access to SEN provision, admission decisions/appeals and pupil exclusion decisions.
+She receives regular instructions from local authorities across the country in appeals to the First-Tier Tribunal (Special Educational Needs and Disability).

 Financial Remedies on Divorce